glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

 .. cssclass:: no-bottom-margin

-Initially, the inventory page will show you an empty list of inventory jobs:
+Initially, the inventory page will show you it found no inventory task:

 .. image:: /_static/images/inventory.png